Konczer/UncertaintyTheory/StatisticalGames/Blog/README.md

 - Players can NOT communicate with each other
 - Players can "randomise" their strategies if desirable
 - Players are "rational", meaning they are aiming to maximise their *[Expected Utility](https://plato.stanford.edu/entries/rationality-normative-utility/)*
    - *utility* is the Players' subjective quantity associated to the possible consequences of the Game.
-(The theory does not restrict Players' utility judgements but they are public i.e. known for all others.)
+(The theory does not restrict Players' utility judgements but they are assumed to be public i.e. known for all others.)
 - All above property (including every Players' action dependent payoffs or utilities) is *common knowledge*
     - meaning every Player knows, and every Player knows that every (other) Player knows, etc.